 Add in the tomatoes, salt, and water or vegetable broth and stir to combine.
 Bring to a low simmer, then cover the pan and allow to simmer over low heat for about 30 minutes, or until liquid is absorbed and the rice is completely done cooking.

-Use your homemade vegetarian Mexican rice to fill up a vegetarian burrito, serve it alongside some homemade refried beans, top it off with some fresh cilantro or just enjoy it as it is for a simple side dish to just about any meal.
+Use this delicious rice to fill up a vegetarian burrito, serve it alongside some homemade refried beans, top it off with some fresh cilantro or enjoy it as it is for a simple side dish to just about any meal.